The Women of Pitcairn Island

 The Women of Pitcairn Island is a 1956 American adventure drama film directed by Jean Yarbrough and starring Lynn Bari, John Smith and Sue England.
+It was produced by Robert L. Lippert Regal Films for distribution by 20th Century Fox.
 The film's sets were designed by the art director Dave Milton.

 Plot

 Nearly twenty years after the Bounty mutineers landed on Pitcairn Island, the last survivor has died leaving only their local-born widows and children.
 Tensions arise on the island when a fresh load of shipwrecked sailors arrive.